bp0609/Llama3.2-Transfer-Learning-For-Classification-Task/README.md

 #### **6. Analysis of Results**

 1. Classification Task: SST-2
-    - **Higher Scores in Fine-Tuned Models:**
+    - **Higher Scores of Transfer Learned Model:**
-      - The fine-tuned models exhibit higher scores compared to the pre-trained models on the zero-shot evaluation.
+      - These models exhibit higher scores compared to the pre-trained models on the zero-shot evaluation.
 This is because the fine-tuned models are more task-specific and have learned the patterns specific to the SST-2 dataset.
-      - The fine-tuned models have a task-specific head that is trained on the SST-2 dataset, which helps in capturing the sentiment patterns effectively.
+      - These models have a task-specific head that is trained on the SST-2 dataset, which helps in capturing the sentiment patterns effectively.
-      - The fine-tuned models are more specialized for the SST-2 task, leading to better performance compared to the zero-shot evaluation.
+      - These models are more specialized for the SST-2 task, leading to better performance compared to the zero-shot evaluation.

     - **Understanding Parameter Behavior:**
       - The number of parameters in the fine-tuned model increases due to the addition of task-specific layers which has a total of 4096 parameters.